nbQA-dev/nbQA/README.md

 [Software engineer and now core-contributor](https://github.com/nbQA-dev/nbQA/issues/164#issuecomment-674529528):

 > thanks a lot for your effort to create such a useful tool

+**Simon Brugman**, [Co-Founder GraphKite]:

+> nbQA helps us to keep notebooks to the same standards as the rest of the code.
+If you're serious about your code standards, you should keep them consistent across both notebooks and python scripts.
+Great addition to the ecosystem, thanks!

 ## 👥 Contributing